drankinatty/gtkwrite/README.md

 ### Configuration & Custom Style Locations

 On Linux, the default location for the configuration file is `$HOME/.config/gtkwrite`.
-On windows it is `%LOCALAPPDATA\gtkwrite`.
+On windows it is `%LOCALAPPDATA%\gtkwrite`.

 On Linux system wide syntax color-schemes (styles) are found in `/usr/share/gtksourceview-2.0/styles` and personal styles can be added in `$HOME/.local/share/gtksourceview-2.0/styles`.
-On win32, the system wide style directory will depend on where you installed the gtksourceview2 files, any personal styles can be placed in `%LOCALAPPDATA\gtksourceview-2.0\styles`.
+On win32, the system wide style directory will depend on where you installed the gtksourceview2 files, any personal styles can be placed in `%LOCALAPPDATA%\gtksourceview-2.0\styles`.

 Give it a try, help make it better.
 Drop me a line if you have any questions.